qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 to chart positions can be fixed by the users hand.

-We will demonstrate an example and overlay the alaska boundary layer a piechart diagram showing some temperature data from a climate vector layer.
+We will demonstrate an example and overlay the alaska boundary layer a text diagram showing some temperature data from a climate vector layer.
 Both vector layers are part of the |qg| sample dataset (see Section :ref:`label_sampledata`).